taliajmallo/rpgs/campaigns/Sins/resources/blooded_aasimar.md

 alone, but gain a +4 to Fly checks if they become capable of flight through another method.
 Fly is always considered to be a class skill for blooded aasimar.

+## Variants
+**Soul-Seeking:** You gain the Bonded Mind feat as a bonus feat.
+However, your movement speed is reduced to 30, and you do not gain Knowledge (Planes) or Fly as automatic class skills.

 ## RP Costs
 - 3 RP - Outsider (native)